 Unfortunately, serotonin isn't found in food, and you can't take a serotonin supplement because it can't cross into your brain.
 However, you can get more of the nutrients that help your brain make serotonin which will in turn make more melatonin.
 These include the B-vitamins, omega-3 fats, the amino acid tryptophan, and a compound called 5-HTP, which is made from tryptophan.
 Foods like fish, eggs, turkey, tofu, and nuts are good sources of these nutrients.
-You can also get more tryptophan and 5-HTP from a supplement.
+You can also get more 5-HTP from a supplement.

 Glycine – Like GABA, the amino acid glycine also functions as an inhibitory neurotransmitter in the brain as well as the spinal cord.
 It triggers muscle paralysis during REM sleep by inhibiting neurons that move your muscles.
 It also helps to lower your core temperature a bit so you can drift into deep sleep.
 Several studies show it to be helpful in reducing the time to fall asleep and improving quality of sleep.
 In a study on women, most reported taking less time to fall asleep, having improved sleep quality, feeling more refreshed and clear-headed after sleep.
 [9,10] Therefore, glycine improves sleep quality.

 Nutrients and vitamins that work behind the scenes

 You might associate micronutrients like vitamins and minerals from foods and supplements with giving your body energy to get up and go, but they're equally as important for sleep.
 Micronutrients act as co-factors for different chemical reactions in your body.
 They're like the cogs in the wheels that run a machine (your body and brain) and without them, the machine doesn't work very well.